MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-release-notes.md

 - SSMS UI components that have Windows Authentication or Windows event log options do not work with Linux.
 You can still use these features with other options, such as SQL logins.

-- The file browser is restricted to the  “C:\” scope, which resolves to /var/opt/mssql/ on Linux.
-To use other paths, generate scripts of the UI operation and replace the C:\ paths with Linux paths.
+- The file browser is restricted to the  "C:\\" scope, which resolves to /var/opt/mssql/ on Linux.
+To use other paths, generate scripts of the UI operation and replace the C:\\ paths with Linux paths.
 Then execute the script manually in SSMS.

 - Number of log files to retain cannot be modified.